bluecamel/OctoPrint-Mobile/README.md

  - ver 1.6.1 (plugin) : regresive auto-patch settings.ini for update 1.4.3 (for auto-update)
  - ver 1.6.2 (plugin) : added support for M117 messages and settings to disable "webcam only" for external access
  - ver 1.6.3 (plugin) : fix nozzle & bed temperature settings
+ - ver 1.6.4/1.6.5 (plugin) : quick fix for a error causing "Invalid Api Key" for some users  / fix version up